mike99mac/minimy-mike99mac/gcode/README.md

 - Attach the USB-C end of the power supply to the left side of the Raspberry Pi.
 **TODO:** Add picture.

-## Stand up the software stack
+## Install the software
-Installing the software is outside the scope of this document, but here's a short answer.
+Installing the software is described one directory up: https://github.com/mike99mac/minimy-mike99mac
-- Plug a monitor, keyboard and mouse into the Raspberry Pi.
-**TODO:** Add picture.
-- Flash a Linux to a micro-SD card and plug it in to the Raspberry Pi.
-- Power on the RasPi with the new on/off button.

 # The finished product
 Below is one completed boombox.